-Nine times out of ten, your website home page is the first place a potential client will visit when they arrive onto your website and the reality is, they also most likely have 12 different tabs open on their browser when they are looking for a service provider.
+Nine times out of ten, your website home page is the first place a potential client will visit when they arrive on your website and the reality is, they also most likely have 12 different tabs open on their browser when they are looking for a service provider.
 I mean, come on, you are probably very much guilty of that too!
 So not only are competing for their attention… but you are also now competing against 11 other open tabs.

-Not to mention… studies have shown that it takes only 3-8 seconds to capture someone’s attention before they move onto something else (or worst, exit your website!)
+Not to mention… studies have shown that it takes only 3-8 seconds to capture someone’s attention before they move on to something else (or worst, exit your website!)

 That’s it… 3-8 seconds!
 I can’t even warm up a slice of pizza in the microwave… let alone melt cheese on toast…

 So, to avoid being forgotten or abandoned, let’s ensure your website home page is optimized for higher engagement and conversion to attract your ideal client.
-Here are five costly mistakes to avoid making on your website!

 One of the main reasons visitors leave a website at first glance is because there are way too many choices to make.
 Sounds odd right?
-But actually, decision fatigue is a real psychological phenomenon that we experience on the daily!
+But actually, decision fatigue is a real psychological phenomenon that we experience on daily!
 Our brains crave simplicity.
 It doesn’t do well with cluttered information or one too many choices.
 How many times have you toggled between two or three choices … and instead of picking one, you decided to just walk away instead?